 When given 3 “votes” to indicate the core reasons why they joined and left organisations, a set of very interesting patterns and paradoxes emerged.

-Conversely, financial considerations were deemed as highly relevant when joining an organisation, with 31% of respondents noting reward and recognition as key factors to join an organisation, while only 3% cited they leave organisations for this reason.
-With 31% leaving organisations for this reason, you should be well-informed in regards to how much you should be paying your people.
-Apart from salary, you should also take into account factors such as working hours and company budget.
+Financial considerations were deemed as highly relevant when joining an organisation, with 31% of respondents noting reward and recognition as key factors to join an organisation, while only 3% cited they leave organisations for this reason.
+With 31% joining organisations for this reason, you should be well-informed in regards to how much you should be paying your people.
+Apart from remuneration, you should also take into account factors such as working hours, benefits and company budget.

-While remuneration may not be the most important factor in attracting talent, organisations should still be aware of current market trends and salaries.
+While remuneration may not be the single most important factor in attracting talent, organisations should still be aware of current market trends and salaries, ensuring what you offer is in line with industry standards.

 While talent focus on leadership during a “due diligence” phase, they appear to focus on a different level of leadership, perhaps indicating a diﬀerent focus on leadership versus management.